ericcastro/ECStretchableHeaderView/README.md

 Because **ECStretchableHeaderView** is made to be auto-layout friendly, in a way that you can design your header view on your Storyboard, and not let it get your interface builder be full of layout errors and warnings for missing constraints.

-The height of the header varies by modifying this constraint constant, as opposed to changing the view's frame.
+The height of the header view varies by modifying this constraint constant, as opposed to changing the view's frame.

 The example project contains a **ECStretchableHeaderView** that is not created programatically, but instead created in Interface Builder.